alexwlchan/alexwlchan.net/src/_drafts/forth-bridge.md

   %}
 </figure>

+Safely across the bridge, I weaved my way through South Queensferry, found the station, and caught a train back to Edinburgh.

-A trip to North Queensferry wasn't planned when I made the trip, but over two years later, I still have fond memories of the day out.
+I didn't plan this trip when I decided to visit Scotland, but over two years later, I still have fond memories of the day out.
-If you're ever nearby, it's worth a trip.
+If you're ever nearby and you like looking at impressive structures, it's worth a trip.
+I'm glad I have pictures, but it's hard to capture the sheer size and scale of a bridge this large -- so if you have a chance, do visit in person.